 This August, Uber shelled out $680 million for Otto, a self-driving truck startup led by the former head of Google’s self-driving car project, Anthony Levandowski.
 Otto will continue as Uber’s subsidiary focused on the trucking business, while Levandowski will oversee Uber’s entire self-driving business.

-Same month, the company revealed a $300 million partnership with Volvo, aiming to put 100 SUVs with self-driving tech on the roads in Pittsburgh.
+In the same month, the company revealed a $300 million partnership with Volvo, aiming to put 100 SUVs with self-driving tech on the roads in Pittsburgh.
 The cars have been deployed but are still monitored and controlled by a human driver who ensures that the cars do not crash.

 “Let that sink in for a second.
 While the world talks about the future of self-driving vehicles, Uber launches it as part of their core business.
 No speculation, actual rides!”
 Nelson said.